lostithi/EV-on-blockchain/README.md

 # EV Charging Network on Blockchain

 A **Solidity-based simulation** of a private EV charging network using blockchain and custom ERC20 tokens.
+This was implemented as part of an EV projet
 ## Overview

 This project models interactions in a private EV charging ecosystem using smart contracts, including: